-SURPRISE!

-AN IDM EXHIBITION

-ATELIER IMAGES DANS LE MILIEU

-ARTS2 - ECOLE SUPÉRIEURE DES ARTS, MONS
+SURPRISE !
+AN IDM EXHIBITION ATELIER IMAGES DANS LE MILIEU ARTS2 - ECOLE SUPÉRIEURE DES ARTS, MONS 01.12.2020 > 24.01.2021

-The SURPRISE! exhibition at the BPS22 is one of the stages of Jean-François Octave's farewell tour after 33 years at the head of Atelier Images dans le Milieu (IDM) at Arts2 (École Supérieure des Arts, Mons).
-It includes works by students and artists who studied at the studio, as well as a selection of iPhone paintings, a recent development in the practice of this genre-breaking artist.
+The SURPRISE! exhibition at the BPS22 is one of the stages of Jean-Francois Octave's farewell tour after 33 years at the head of Atelier Images dans le Milieu (IDM) at Arts2 (École Supérieure des Arts, Mons).
+It includes works by students and artists who studied at IDM, as well as a selection of iPhone paintings, a recent development in the practice of this genre-breaking artist.

 In his work, Jean-François Octave interweaves text, drawings, images and paintings in the same way a savant crosses back and forth between memory, reality and fiction.
-His creations, at once playful and deep, are arranged like interchangeable puzzle pieces and allow him to combine endless images which consistently reveal their obsessions with form and existence.
+His creations, at once playful and deep, are arranged like interchangeable puzzle pieces and allow him to combine endless images which consistently reveal his obsessions with form and existence.
 Jean-François Octave's personal history is juxtaposed with the history of the world, which he studies both through the banality of daily facts and great decisive events.
 Because they are so intimately bound together, the artist's career mingles and blends into a narrative in which life and art become one.
 His recent iPhone paintings, of which several are displayed in the exhibition in the form of prints, bear witness to this.

 When he became a teacher in 1987, Jean-François Octave did not envisage pursuing a lengthy career in education.
 Nevertheless, he was willing to transmit his experience and share his network for more than 30 years in order to motivate his students to adopt a demanding artistic approach.
 He endeavoured to elicit an element of surprise not only from his students, with regard to their creative potential, but also from other teachers, different stakeholders in the art world and the public when presenting art works.
 The academic environment at IDM inspires boldness and amazement, giving THE SURPRISE! every opportunity.
 It also strongly encourages a collective spirit that favours mutual support, developing each student's unique character through their contact with others.
-The exhibition shows IDM's richness and the diverse media employed by placing artists from different generations side-by-side.